-Investigation into the world of drone flight computers immediately yielded some popular options.
-Betaflight was one of the first one found.
+Investigation into the world of drone flight controllers immediately yielded some popular options.
+Betaflight was one of the first ones to be found.
 It's a flight controller suite that was first published to GitHub in 2015.
 It provided very well-written documentation about the different parts of the software, the features it has, and the configuration options it provides us with.
 The most important of these features is its support of multiple different control schemes.
 Betaflight can take in commands in common formats like SBUS, PWM, SerialRX, FrSKY, CRSF, XBUS, FLYSKY, etc. which is a healthy number of options to play around with.
-Looking deeper into the documentation revealed that some of these schemes used inverted UART communication channels and had to be avoided due to the associated complexity.
-SerialRX was subsequently chosen and configured into Betaflight.
+A deeper look into the documentation revealed that some of these schemes used inverted UART communication channels and had to be avoided due to the associated complexity.
+SerialRX was subsequently chosen and Betaflight was configured for it.
 Another nice feature provided by Betaflight is its configurator app.
 The application is a simple JavaScript web app that can be cross compiled to work on almost anything; they even have it on the chrome webstore as an extension and allows users to change an impressive amount of configuration options Betaflight has.
 It communicates with the hardware over UART, and also allows a terminal to directly communicate with the device.
 Everything about Betaflight is amazing - this massive open-source project that the community has been developing and maintaining over more that the last five years was critical for the team's success.

 Other flight controller suites were considered, including Ardupilot.
 This software is similar in feature to Betaflight but has a rather nifty niche, GPS automation.
-A drone running Ardupilot can be given GPS co-ordinates and it will fly over to the exact location and hover awaiting further commands.
+A drone running Ardupilot can be given GPS coordinates and it will fly over to the exact location and hover awaiting further commands.
 It can also do path tracing using GPS.
 With more time, this would have been an interesting feature to implement into the project.
 Another popular option was called Cleanflight.
-This used to be the obvious choice just some years ago, but was replaced by its successor, Betaflight, given that it lacked many different advanced features necessary for modern day piloting.
+This used to be the obvious choice just some years ago, but was replaced by its successor, Betaflight, given that it lacked many different advanced features needed by modern day pilots.